 Private equity investments are undergoing a transformation.
 Qualified investors can now access private investments more easily through platforms like Augment.
 This opens the door to pre-IPO opportunities that would otherwise be off the table.
 And, with the potential to increase liquidity and lead to better-balanced portfolios in these uncertain economic times, private secondaries may only become more robust in the years to come.
 Before diving in, it’s crucial to understand potential risks— learn about mitigating risks in secondary market investments to protect your capital.

-Important Disclosures: Investing in private securities involves substantial risk, including the potential loss of principal.
+Important Disclosures: This material has been prepared for informational purposes only.
+None of the information provided represents an offer or the solicitation of an offer to buy or sell any security.
+The information provided does not constitute investment, legal, tax, or accounting advice.
+You should consult with qualified professionals before making any investment decisions.
+Investing in private securities involves substantial risk, including the potential loss of principal.
 Private securities are typically illiquid, have limited pricing transparency, and often require longer holding periods.
 These investments are available exclusively to qualified accredited investors and offer no guarantee of returns.
 Additionally, past performance of private securities does not indicate or predict future results.